Bonita Springs, Florida

 Airport: Southwest Florida International Airport, Ft Myers

-The Hyatt Regency is located in Bonita springs about 20 minute Drive from Southwest Florida International Airports.
-It’s a beautiful resort with a great pool complex, kids activities daily and lots of wild life to spot.
+The Hyatt Coconut Point is located in Bonita springs about a 20-minute drive from Southwest Florida International Airports.
+It’s a beautiful resort with a great pool complex, kid’s activities daily, and lots of wildlife to spot.
 It’s a great resort for a relaxing vacation.
 The only downside is that the beach is only accessible by a boat that can take you to or from the beach every hour, and requires a reservation for your departure.
-So the beach part of your trip is a on a schedule.
+So the beach part of your trip is on a schedule.
 Overall we got exactly what we went for, a fun family long weekend away in Sunny weather.

 Tips to make the most of Your Stay